Common issues (big and small) with JB74s

 It might be diagnosed by some mechanics as a water pump failure, but so far all cases that were initially called that ended up being either idler pulley bearing or the alternator itself.
 The alternator turns faster than the idler pulley so potentially the frequency of the sound and how that relates to engine revs might give you a clue as to what it is.

-I haven’t yet done it, but I do plan to strip down an alternator and show what’s involved in a rebuild.
+I have stripped down a Jimny alternator to help you understand what’s involved in the failures and also how you might rebuild one.
 If you require a full replacement, especially if you’ve trashed an alternator bearing on the shaft rather than the bearing in the case, then a good option is a K12C alternator from an Ignis from about 2015 onwards.
 This has the same part number as the JB74 alternator (31400-81P00) and is a direct fit.
 It’s also a lot cheaper from a wrecking yard instead of buying a new one from a dealer.

 Wheel bearings (especially rear)